 Most of the good quality rice cookers for home use have a very light weight ranging from 1 Kg to 3 Kg.
 So, you can easily carry it wherever you go.
 We recommend buying Bajaj Majesty RCX 1 Mini Rice Cooker if you need to travel frequently.

-Brands for Rice Cookers
+Brands for Best Rice Cookers

 Being a very popular kitchen appliance, many popular companies are now into the business sector of rice cookers.
-Brands like Prestige, Panasonic, Bajaj, Philips, Morphy Richards produce some of the best rice cookers in India.
+Brands like Prestige, Panasonic, Bajaj, Philips, Morphy Richards produce some of the best brands for rice cookers in India.
 Buying from a reputed manufacturer will give you the following advantages.